GoogleChrome/developer.chrome.com/site/en/blog/cvd/index.md

 {% YouTube id='Mje2wYgPYP0' %}

-We've recently added a new tool to this list, and it's a bit different from the others.
+We’ve recently added a new tool to this list, and it’s a bit different from the others.
 The above tools mainly focus on *surfacing contrast ratio information* and giving you options to *fix* it.
 We realized that DevTools was still missing a way for developers to get a deeper *understanding* of this problem space.
 To address this, we implemented [vision deficiency simulation](/blog/new-in-devtools-83/#vision-deficiencies) in the DevTools Rendering tab.

 {% YouTube id='mK_XmFb8E_w' %}